-Of the 46 reporting companies in Iraq's 2012 EITI Report, seven are Chinese.
-These include large state-owned companies such as PetroChina, the single largest oil investor in Iraq, and China International United, China National China Offshore Oil and Sinochem.
+Of the 42 reporting companies in Iraq's 2013 EITI Report, six are Chinese.
+These include large stateowned companies such as PetroChina, the single largest oil investor in Iraq, and China International United, China National, China Offshore Oil and Sinochem.
+The report includes details on licenses held by these companies, including shares, license duration and production data.